turingschool-examples/webpack-starter-kit/README.md

 ### HTML

-Add your HTML to the `index.html` file at the root of this directory.
+Add your HTML to the `index.html` file in the `./src` directory.
 There is some boilerplate HTML that exists from the start that you can modify for your game.

 ### CSS